Frequently Asked Questions

 E-mail is the preferred form of communication, so documentation is on file.

 Phone: 979-830-4275 (leave a voicemail)

-The program director will communication with students via Remind, whether you are in her current course or not.
+The program director will communicate with students via Remind, whether you are in her current course or not.
 This is a free service and can be set up as a text, email, or use the app.
 Depending on your text plan, you may be charged per text.